Pharnext Reports First Half 2022 Financial Results

-PARIS, France, October 17, 2022, 08:30 CET - Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces its financial results for the first half of 2022.
+PARIS, FRANCE / ACCESSWIRE / October 17, 2022 / Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces its financial results for the first half of 2022.

 Dr. David Horn Solomon, Chief Executive Officer of Pharnext, commented: "We have had a productive H1 2022 with significant progress in the development of our lead drug candidate, PXT3003, for the potential treatment of patients with CMT1A, a debilitating disease which affects around 1.5 million people globally.
 Following on-schedule completion of patient enrollment, we remain on track to report topline results from our pivotal Phase III PREMIER trial in Q4 2023.
 Data from the ongoing open-label Phase III extension study has shown a sustained treatment benefit with PXT3003 High Dose for patients with CMT1A, reinforcing our confidence in the potential of this candidate.
 Following the post-period financing agreement with Néovacs, we are well positioned to further advance our lead program and are grateful to the patients and investigators for their ongoing support as we work to make this potential treatment available to patients as quickly as possible."